Below are the questions we most frequently are asked regarding our 91 South team programs.

 A: The cost to participate on a 91 South team varies from year to year and from level to level.
 Our fees for middle school players (grades 4-8) are inclusive.
 Which means it includes all of your tournament entry fees, game uniform, practice reversible, coaches stipends, practice fields, balls, minicamp, individual NSCLA league games.
 At the HS level you will be paying additional tournament entry fees for tournaments where you son will be staying in dorms and eating in the college’s dining hall.
-A middle school player’s fee can be up to $1800 and a HS players fee can be up to $3000.
 Final fees are communicated to those that receive an invitation to play based on their tryout.
 The 91 South fees do not include travel, hotel, or meal costs at each tournament.

 Q: How are the teams configured?

 A: The 91 South teams are GRADE based.
 We use the current school year to determine our teams.
 We have the following teams and they are identified by the year that grade will graduate HS.
 We identify the teams this as it is the preferred method of the college coaches for their evaluation purposes.